Tell us about yourself, what is your background?

 Don't ignore the fiercely competitive UX market

-For a senior designer, providing a longer paid task or a few paid days of work with your team is better.
+For a senior specialist, providing a longer paid task or a few paid days of work with your team is better.

 During the job interview, there are also tasks you can give potential candidates to quickly assess their skills and ability to work under time constraints.
 For example, you can prepare a few screens with usability flaws to show your candidates and ask them for improvement ideas.
 This will help you better understand their design mindset and make an informed decision on whether or not they are a good fit for your team.